Ramya-Pravallika/revenue_forecast_pricing_engine/README.md

 Retail businesses and subscription services need accurate revenue forecasts and pricing recommendations to maximize margin without harming conversion.
 This project does:
 1. Build demand and revenue forecasts that combine historical sales, seasonality, promotions, and external market indicators.
 2. Estimate cohort-level price elasticities to identify pricing bands.
-3. Provide a scenario (what-if) engine to simulate promotional and price-change impacts on revenue & margin.
+3. Provide a scenario engine to simulate promotional and price-change impacts on revenue & margin.
 4. Deliver outputs suitable for business consumption (Excel + Power BI).

 ---